Conditions Clostridioides (formerly Clostridium) difficile infection

 How can a Clostridioides difficile infection be prevented?

-Health problems due to Clostridioides (C. difficile) often occur in people who are taking or have taken antibiotics.
-As a result, antibiotics should only be used if medically essential.
+Health problems due to Clostridioides difficile (C. difficile) often occur in people who are taking or have taken antibiotics.
+Therefore, antibiotics should only be used if medically essential.
+In addition, antibiotic drugs should always be used to treat specific infections and pathogens in as targeted a way as possible.
 This also helps curb the spread of antibiotic resistance.

-The spread of C. difficile can be prevented – especially in medical and care institutions – by quickly identifying, isolating and treating people with an infection.
+The spread of C. difficile can be reduced – especially in medical and care institutions – by quickly identifying, isolating and treating people with an infection.

-In the event of contact with these people, it is also important to observe strict hygiene measures.
+In the event of contact with people who are infected, it is also important to observe strict hygiene measures.
 These include wearing protective clothing such as gloves and gowns, for example.

 How do doctors detect Clostridioides difficile?